Waste reduction resources

 Schools Waste Audit Toolkit

-A waste audit is a great learning tool for students and a practical starting point for schools looking to better understand their waste.
+A waste audit is a great learning tool for students.
+It's a practical starting point for schools looking to better understand their waste.
 Once an audit is complete, schools are able to make an informed plan and take action to reduce waste.

-The kit is designed to be used in conjunction with the Rethink Waste Schools Program which includes all the information and instructions for you to run a waste audit and take action at your school.
+Use the kit alongside the Rethink Waste Schools Program.
+This includes information and instructions to run a waste audit at your school.

 The program is available at the Rethink Waste website.